-The Conservative Allocation Strategy has the majority of its portfolio in short to intermediate-term bonds and up to 40% in high quality US large-cap stocks.
+The Conservative Allocation Strategy is primarily invested in in short to intermediate-term individual bonds and will have up to 40% of its portfolio in high quality US large-cap stocks.
 The strategy seeks to generate current income and capital appreciation while seeking to preserve capital.